LeDuy-Vu/CS-154-Term-Project/README.md

 # CS-154-Term-Project
-The collaborative term project for my Formal Languages and Computability class is to design and implement a Universal Turing Machine that simulates running any arbitrary first in-first out automata again any arbitrary string
+The collaborative term project for my Formal Languages and Computability class is to design and implement a Universal Turing Machine that simulates running any arbitrary first in-first out automata again any arbitrary string.
+The journey was long and tough, but we had fun and learned a lot.
+My first semester at SJSU :)